computersarecool/dotfiles/README.md

 # dotfiles
-My dotfiles.
 This is a set of files to configure a Ubuntu Linux machine how I like it.

 It contains three things:

 - A setup bash script which will install packages and get programs
 - Service files, to configure services on start
 - `.` (dot) files to configure the environment to how I like it